Sustainability: our 10 point plan

 At the core of our journey towards a sustainable Gatwick, in 2010, we created a 10 point sustainability plan – 10 issues and 10 years to achieve them.
 We call it our Decade of Change.

 Decade of Change sets challenging targets as we work towards our goal of being a sustainable airport.
-As well, it incorporates and goes further than the legal obligations we signed up to in 2008 in our S106 agreement with our local authorities.
+It incorporates and goes further than the legal obligations we signed up to in 2008 in our S106 agreement with our local authorities.

-Our 10 year 10 point strategy to make Gatwick more sustainable by 2020 is:
+Our 10 year 10 point strategy to make Gatwick more sustainable is:

 Share the benefits of Gatwick's growth, contributing to the social, environmental and educational development of our community.